keboola/developers-docs/integrate/variables/index.md

 *variable configuration* and provide the row ID of the stored values at run time, or you can provide the variable values directly at run time.
 There are three options how you can provide values to the variables:

-- reference values using `variables_values_id` property in the *main configuration* (default values),
+- Reference values using `variables_values_id` property in the *main configuration* (default values).
-- reference values using `variablesValuesId` property in job parameters,
+- Reference values using `variablesValuesId` property in job parameters.
-- provide values using  `variableValuesData` property in job parameters.
+- Provide values using  `variableValuesData` property in job parameters.

-The structure of variable values, regardless of whether it is stored in configuration or provided at runtime, is:
+The structure of variable values, regardless of whether it is stored in configuration or provided at runtime, is as follows:

 {% highlight json %}
 {